All Episodes

 400,000 people will be kicked off the rolls this month if he has his way.

-It's gonna get done.
+It's going to get done.

 This is how the Democrats play the game, trying to make it look like Bunning doesn't care.

-What Bunning knows is that this country is fit to be tied over this out of control spending.
+What Bunning knows is that this country is fit to be tied over this out-of-control spending.

 Jim Bunning knows that there is more anger in this country over spending than there is over any other issue.